nipy/nipype/doc/devel/architecture.rst

 The .run() method of an Interface should include all required inputs as explicitly named parameters, and they should take a default value of None.

+Any Interface should at a minimum support cwd as a command-line argument to .run().
+This may be accomplished by allowing cwd as an element of the input Bunch, or handled as a separate case.